 If nothing worked to fix dictation on your Mac, try this!

 - Create a new temporary admin account

-- Reboot, login as new temp admin account
+- Reboot, login as that new temporary admin account

-- Change your normal admin account to non-admin account
+- Change your regular admin account to non-admin account

 - Disable parental controls on your now non-admin account

-- Change your normal account back to an admin account
+- Change your regular account back to an admin account

-- Reboot, login into your normal admin account
+- Reboot, login into your regular admin account

 - Delete temporary admin account